PrestaShop/docs/src/content/1.7/testing/how-to-create-your-own-behat-tests.md

 ---
-title: How to create your own behat tests
+title: How to create your own Behat tests
 menuTitle: Creating your own Behat tests
 weight: 20
 ---